Laravel-Backpack/translation-manager/readme.md

 If you don't want that behavior you can disable it in the `config/backpack/translation-manager.php` file by setting `use_editable_columns => false`.
 If you don't find that file, see above the optional steps to publish the config files.

-Once edited, the changes are saved to the database for persistence.
-All translations on the database have priority over the ones in the language files.
-This means that you can safely let your admin edit translations, in production.
-Your auto-deploys will continue working, because no files get edited, only DB entries.

 ## Security

 If you discover any security related issues, please email cristian.tabacitu@backpackforlaravel.com instead of using the issue tracker.